frontenddogma/rote-learning-html-css/manuscript/html.md

 ## Elements

+Memorize what elements are part of the HTML standard.
+(This list only includes element of the living standard—except `math`, `svg`, and custom elements—, and not of previous versions of HTML.)

 | Element | Meaning | Void Element? | Start Tag Optional? | End Tag Optional? |
 | --- | --- | --- | --- | --- |
 | `a` | Anchor (hyperlink) | No | No | No |